 Both men worked for years on daily newspapers, Pyle in the heartland, Liebling in Manhattan.
 Both of them were unlikely foreign correspondents, but were sent by their employers to cover the London Blitz and then the American campaign in North Africa.
 Both published books soon after it ended.
 Pyle’s Here is Your War (1943) was an immediate bestseller.
 Liebling’s The Road Back to Paris (1944) had respectable sales.
 Both are still in print, genuine classics of American literature.

 A.J.
-Liebing and Ernie Pyle in their correspondent’s uniforms.
-(Image credit: Cornell University; Wikipedia)
+Liebling and Ernie Pyle in their correspondent’s uniforms.
+(Credits: Cornell University Library; Wikipedia)

 In North Africa the two were attached to the First Infantry Division, and were personally drawn to its commander, Major General Terry de la Mesa Allen, an old-school cavalry officer, and his associate, a fellow World War I vet, Brigadier General Teddy Roosevelt Jr.